BatGap Logo

 Rick: Interesting.
 Anybody we would have heard of?

-David: I don’t remember enough, I haven’t explored it enough.
+David: I don’t remember enough.
+I haven’t explored it enough.
 But I know the general context of it, and I learned a few things from that, too.
 So it’s interesting.
 But it’s not something I think about much now.
-It’s interesting, actually.
-Now, over time, there’s been this whole series of different ways of experiencing time.

-Rick: So you weren’t seeking out memories of past lives or anything.
+Rick: So you weren’t seeking out memories of past lives or anything?
 These were just kind of coming to you.

 David: Yeah, but there was that element of me trying to understand my current life.